💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Step 3: Watch your dashboard populate in seconds.

-While the five dashboard types we shared above are fairly standard, the metrics you include in these dashboards will vary based on your specific department or team.
+While the five data dashboard types we shared above are fairly standard, the metrics you include in these dashboards will vary based on your specific department or team.
 After all, measuring team performance and productivity for a marketing team would be very different than how you’d measure sales or support team performance.

 Some of the key metrics included in a marketing team performance dashboard are: